cvzwkk/portal/assets/docs/knowledges/Transcendence/types/Nietzsches/readme.md

     It is not about rejecting societal cycles entirely, but *transforming them from within*.

 ---

+# Transcendence Through Creation of Meaning
+   For Nietzsche,
+    **transcendence** does not involve escaping the cycles of existence,
+     but rather **transcending them through the creation of meaning** and the assertion of **individual will**.
+      It’s about living in a world where entropy, decay, and nihilism are facts of life,
+       but where the individual **refuses to submit to them**,
+        choosing instead to affirm their life through acts of **creation and self-overcoming**.

+By embracing the **will to power**,
+ the individual does not run away from the **entropy** of the world but uses it as a **creative medium**.
+  In other words,
+   life’s inherent chaos and impermanence become the **raw materials for the art of living**—an art
+    where one continually creates, destroys, and recreates their own meaning.

+---

+### Living Beyond the Common Cycles
+   Nietzsche’s call to transcend the common cycles of life—work, sleep,
+    and consumption—was a call to live **authentically** and **creatively**,
+     to become **active creators** of meaning rather than passive participants in a preordained, mechanical world.
+      The individual who exercises their **will to power** is able to affirm **life’s chaos and impermanence**
+       without succumbing to nihilism.
+        This means **embracing the entropic nature of life** while constantly **overcoming its limitations**,
+         and in doing so, finding freedom in the very act of creation.

+   This might mean rejecting the **repetitive cycles** of society that offer no deeper meaning
+    and instead seeking a life of **individual expression, artistic creation, and philosophical exploration**.
+     It’s about redefining what it means to **live fully**,
+      not by simply repeating the patterns of the past
+       but by **creating new cycles** that reflect **personal values** and the **will to power**.

+---

+### Conclusion
+   In a world that often feels dominated by mechanical,
+    repetitive cycles—be it in the form of societal pressures,
+     work routines, or the inevitable decay of existence—Nietzsche’s philosophy offers a radical alternative:
+      **transcendence through the creative exercise of will**.
+       Rather than succumb to nihilism or passive resignation in the face of entropy,
+        Nietzsche calls for individuals to **embrace the chaos of existence and create meaning** through acts of will,
+         self-overcoming, and the assertion of one’s own values.
+          This is the essence of the **struggle for meaning**:
+           a battle not to escape life’s inherent entropy, but to **transform it into a creative, life-affirming force**.

+---

+### This **nihilism**
+   is not merely the absence of meaning,
+    but the *erosion of any objective grounding* for meaning in life.
+     In a society increasingly dominated by **mechanical cycles**—the repetitive rhythms of work, consumption,
+      and production—individuals often feel alienated and disconnected from their deeper sense of purpose,
+       turning instead to materialism or consumerism in an attempt to fill the void.
+        Nietzsche saw this as an **expression of passive resignation**,
+         where people surrender to the forces of **social conformity and mediocrity** rather than actively,
+          creating their own meaning and shaping their own destiny.

+---

+### The Will to Power as Rebellion
+   For Nietzsche,
+    the **will to power** becomes the fundamental *force of rebellion* against this nihilism and entropy.
+     The *will to power* is not just about the desire for external domination or control;
+      it is a **creative force** that drives an individual to **assert their own values, meaning, and identity**
+       in a world that might seem to have none.
+        The will to power is about *self-overcoming*, about rejecting the limits imposed by society or the self,
+         and about **creating new values** in the face of a universe that offers none.

+   This **rebellion** against the entropic, mechanized world is crucial to Nietzsche’s vision of **transcendence**.
+    Rather than passively accepting the **cycles of life**,
+     where meaning is dictated by societal norms or repetitive routines,
+      the individual must use their *will to power* to break free from this inertia and actively **create new values**.
+       It is through this **active engagement with life**, in all its complexity and flux,
+        that one can reclaim meaning and transcend the passivity of nihilism.

+---

+### Meaning as Creation, Not Discovery
+   Nietzsche rejected the notion that **meaning** is something that exists objectively,
+    waiting to be discovered or handed down.
+     Instead, he believed that meaning is something that must be **created** by each individual.
+      This process of **self-creation** is not easy—it requires overcoming the inertia of the past,
+       the weight of cultural conditioning, and the nihilistic pull of entropy,
+        all while navigating the demands of society and the impermanence of existence.

+   For Nietzsche, this was an **act of freedom**.
+    It was through the **creative power of the will**—by shaping one’s life according to **personal values**
+     rather than inherited beliefs—that a person could transcend the nihilistic void and live with purpose.
+      In this way, meaning is something that must be **earned** through the **exertion of will and self-overcoming**.
+This is where Nietzsche’s idea of the **Übermensch** (the Overman) comes into play:
+        the Übermensch is an individual who has **fully embraced the will to power**,
+         creating their own values and living beyond the constraints of conventional morality and societal norms.

+---

+### The Rejection of Passive Existence
+   The **passive existence** imposed by societal cycles—work,
+    sleep, consumption, repeat—reflects a life driven by **external forces**:
+       the pressures of economic systems, societal expectations, and cultural conventions.
+        This cyclical existence represents the **entropy of the human condition**,
+         where people live in a state of **habitual inertia**,
+          bound by routines that offer little room for true self-expression or meaning.

+   Nietzsche would see this as a **surrender to the forces of entropy**,
+    where individuals become like machines, repeating the same actions day after day,
+     without questioning or reshaping their existence.
+      This, in Nietzsche’s view,
+       is the **essence of nihilism**—the death of meaning—where existence becomes mere **repetition**,
+        and individuals lose sight of their potential for creative self-expression.

+   The **will to power**, however, is the **antidote** to this mechanical existence.
+    It is the force that drives the individual to **break free** from the predetermined cycles of society and existence.
+     It is a **creative force** that allows people to **remake themselves and the world**, to assert new values,
+      and to **find meaning in the struggle itself**.

+---

 # Eternal Recurrence and Nietzsche’s Transcendence

 In Nietzsche’s idea of *eternal recurrence*,